Ehyiah/ApiDocBundle/README.md

 You can switch between UIs on the fly using the `ui` query parameter:

 - `/api/doc` → Uses the default UI (from config)
-- `/api/doc?ui=swagger` → Forces Swagger UI (with "Try it out" feature)
+- `/api/doc?ui=swagger` → Swagger UI
-- `/api/doc?ui=redoc` → Forces Redoc (elegant documentation)
+- `/api/doc?ui=redoc` → Redoc
+- `/api/doc?ui=stoplight` → Stoplight Elements
+- `/api/doc?ui=rapidoc` → RapiDoc
+- `/api/doc?ui=scalar` → Scalar

-This is useful if you want to use Redoc for public documentation but need Swagger UI for testing API calls.
+This is useful if you want to use one UI for public documentation and another for testing API calls.

 ---